March 2026 · 6 min read

 Most Australians are massively overweight property.
 Their home is their biggest asset, their super fund holds Australian property stocks, and then they buy an investment property.
 That's three bets on the same asset class in the same country.
 A global ETF provides exposure to thousands of companies across dozens of countries and industries — genuine diversification.

-Analyse an Investment Property → Model ETF Growth →The Bottom Line
+Analyse an Investment Property → Model ETF Growth →

 The best investment is the one you'll actually stick with for 20+ years.
 Both property and ETFs build wealth over time.
 If you're agonising over which is "better," the answer is probably both — own your home, hold a diversified ETF portfolio, and if you have the capital and appetite, add an investment property.
 Diversification across asset classes is always smarter than going all-in on one.